docker/docs/engine/admin/volumes/tmpfs.md

 ---

-[Volumes](volumes.md) and [bind mounts](bind-mounts.md) are mounted into the container's filesystem by default, and their contents are stored on on the host machine.
+[Volumes](volumes.md) and [bind mounts](bind-mounts.md) are mounted into the container's filesystem by default, and their contents are stored on the host machine.

 There may be cases where you do not want to store a container's data on the host